-10 delicious dishes you must try in Cologne
+10 must-try dishes in Cologne you should know

-Cologne is Germany's most populous city and the country's fourth-largest municipality, located in North Rhine-Westphalia.
+Here are the top 10 must-try dishes in Cologne.
 You can pause to taste and enjoy local cuisine between trips.

 Its components, apples from the tree and potatoes from the ground, give it its name: "heaven and earth."